 \subsection{Device performance}

-The performance of the devices was compared to the human experts, in Figure~\ref{fig:comparison}.
-The colourbars are centered on the value of the mean human expert, such that squares that are blue have a higher value than the experts, and squares that are red have a lower value.
+The performance of the devices was compared to the human experts, in Fig.~\ref{fig:comparison}.
+The colorbars are centered on the value of the mean human expert, such that squares that are blue have a higher value than the experts, and squares that are red have a lower value.